-Donald, drawing upon his deep study of the field of genetics, stated "I want five children, like in my own family, because with five, then I will know that one will be guaranteed to turn out like me."(126)
+Donald, drawing upon his deep study in the field of genetics, stated "I want five children, like in my own family, because with five, then I will know that one will be guaranteed to turn out like me."(129)

 Just take a moment to visualize something.
 In the 1980s, Donald Trump was the father of three young children.
 Given what we know about Donald’s own childhood, given what we know about the kind of man Donald is, what kind of a father do we imagine him likely to have been?